 When new course materials are prepared, the Dept. follows the system of "Developmental Testing" whereby the course team obtains the views of students on the course contents through a very critical questionnaire.
 The responses of students are taken into consideration when the final version of the course material is printed.
 The student sample is selected randomly and the size of sample is about 30-40students.
 The reviewers examined samples of such "Developmental Testing".
 The quantitative feed back on the success of the teaching methodologies came through the OBTs, NBTs, PTs and Final Examinations.
 PTs conducted at the conclusion of practical courses provide the best feedback on their understanding capabilities.
 The public display of results of OBTs and NBTs is practiced.
 The extent and use of student Feedback is satisfactory.
 However some students had grievances such as difficulties encountered in meeting the teacher responsible for a course unit, and lack of adequate response to students' questions and comments at the Day Schools.
-The student representatives (2 nos.) at the Faculty Board also give some feedback to the Faculty on student problems including academic matters.
+The reviewers were informed by the staff that most of the staff members of the department are present during the working hours and even on weekends if there is an academic activity and students do not make use of the facility adequately.
+The student representatives (2 nos.) at the Faculty Board also have the option to give some feedback to the Faculty on student problems including academic matters.